mattj-io/query_meetup/README.md

 password - the password for your Meetup.com account

 redirect_uri - the Redirect URI that you registered for your Oauth Consumer

+geonames_user - the username to use for Geonames queries

 api_rate_limit - number of seconds to wait between API queries